ta-data-lis/python-project/README.md

 - :repeat: Map layout _differentiation_ - replayability (towards a future map layout "randomization" feature and a "random spawn location" feature)
 - :hourglass: Player name & _Timer_ introduction - gameplay (towards a future "scoreboard" feature and a "lose condition" feature)

-The Python modules `time` and `random` were used,together with an implementation of an additional function (explore_self).
+The Python modules `time` and `random` were used, together with an implementation of an additional function (explore_self).

 ### Game Map